Alliance to Save Energy: Federal policy

-The Alliance’s primary activity is developing, vetting, and advocating for federal, bipartisan energy efficiency policies.
-Areas of policy work include tax incentives for energy efficiency, appropriations for federal energy efficiency programs at the Department of Energy’s Office of Energy Efficiency & Renewable Energy and the Environmental Protection Agency, clean transportation solutions, federal energy management, funding for research and development, and more.
+The Alliance's primary activity is developing, vetting, and advocating for federal, bipartisan energy efficiency policies.
+Areas of policy work include tax incentives for energy efficiency, appropriations for federal energy efficiency programs at the Department of Energy's Office of Energy Efficiency & Renewable Energy and the Environmental Protection Agency, clean transportation solutions, federal energy management, funding for research and development, and more.

 Over its four decades of work, the Alliance has had a hand in shaping of number of significant pieces of energy legislation.
 In recent years, these have included the Energy Act of 2020, the American Recovery and Reinvestment Act of 2009, the Energy and Tax Extenders Act of 2008, the Energy Independence and Security Act of 2007, the Energy Policy Act of 2005, the Energy Policy Act of 1992, and the National Appliance Energy Conservation Act of 1987.
 The Alliance also applauded the enactment of the Paris Climate Agreement in 2015.

 117th Congress

 The Alliance states that it supports a suite of energy efficiency policies designed to both reduce carbon emissions and fuel economic recovery in the wake of the COVID-19 pandemic.
 In August 2021, the Alliance supported the introduction of the Main Street Efficiency Act of 2021 in the House by Rep. Peter Welch (D-Vt.) and in the Senate by Sen. Catherine Cortez Masto (D-Nev.).
-The bill would, “require the Secretary of Energy to establish a grant program to incentivize small business participation in demand side management programs.”
+The bill would, "require the Secretary of Energy to establish a grant program to incentivize small business participation in demand side management programs."

-The Alliance additionally supported the introduction of the Open Back Better Act of 2021 by Rep. Lisa Blunt Rochester (D-Del.) and Sen. Tina Smith (D-Minn.), which would “provide grants to federal and state agencies and tribal organizations to implement building projects that increase resiliency, energy efficiency, renewable energy, and grid integration.”
+The Alliance additionally supported the introduction of the Open Back Better Act of 2021 by Rep. Lisa Blunt Rochester (D-Del.) and Sen. Tina Smith (D-Minn.), which would "provide grants to federal and state agencies and tribal organizations to implement building projects that increase resiliency, energy efficiency, renewable energy, and grid integration."

 Additional legislation supported by the Alliance in the 117th Congress includes the HOPE for HOMES Act, NO EXHAUST Act, and the Blue Collar to Green Collar Jobs Development Act.

 Alliance to Save Energy initiatives

 50x50

-The Alliance convened the 50x50 Commission on U.S. Transportation Sector Efficiency from 2017-2019 with the stated goal to reduce energy use in the transportation sector 50% by 2050.
-The Commission released two reports, “50x50: Reinventing U.S. Mobility,” and “Building the Foundation for 50x50: A Policy Proposal for Infrastructure and Surface Transportation Authorization.”
+The Alliance convened the 50x50 Commission on U.S. Transportation Sector Efficiency from 2017 to 2019 with the stated goal to reduce energy use in the transportation sector 50% by 2050.
+The Commission released two reports, "50x50: Reinventing U.S. Mobility," and "Building the Foundation for 50x50: A Policy Proposal for Infrastructure and Surface Transportation Authorization."
 Following release of the latter, the 50x50 Transportation Action Network was formed to implement the recommendations from the reports.
 The recommendations include a number of federal policy actions intended to encourage electric vehicle adoption, invest in sustainable infrastructure, improve port and airport efficiency, strengthen public transit and rail systems, and accelerate research and development.